 Keep in mind that in both cases you can only write off the portion of your insurance that’s equal to the portion of your home you’re using for business.
 So if your home office takes up 10% of your total home, you can write off 10% of your total homeowners insurance costs.
 Get even more tips and tricks on home office deductions here.

-You shouldn’t choose your insurance products based solely on the tax breaks they’ll get you – you should get them based on how they fit into and protect your financial plan – but getting a few breaks along the way never hurts.
-If you want to know exactly how your insurance fits into your tax plan, be sure to consult a tax preparer or financial advisor before you file this year!
+You shouldn’t choose your insurance products based solely on the tax breaks they’ll get you.
+You should get them based on how they fit into and protect your financial plan.
+But getting a few breaks along the way never hurts.
+If you want to know exactly how your insurance fits into your tax plan, be sure to consult a tax preparer or financial adviser before you file this year!